mietek/halcyon-website/pages/tutorial/index.md

 $ cd halcyon-tutorial
 ```

-Let’s change the app to remember when each note is added.

-Check out the next version of the app, which includes an additional empty `dateTime` field in each note:
+Check out the next version of the app, which includes a new `dateTime` field in each note:

 ```
 $ git checkout -q step2